myfinance/mfframework/README.md

 make a release:
 git checkout dev
-//change and commit the version in the version.txt to major_minor_micro - do it in the dev branch to avoid mergeconflicts git push origin dev git checkout master git merge dev
+//change and commit the version in the version.txt to major_minor_micro+build. - do it in the dev branch to avoid mergeconflicts git push origin dev git checkout master git merge dev